 Attendance Days: The Centre will do its best to accommodate all enrollment applications, however if placements are unavailable at the Centre you have chosen we will try to offer you a place at another BrightPath Centre.
-Part-time care is subject to Centre schedule/availability and is not available at all Centres.

 Custody Arrangements: If you have a legal agreement outlining custody or restraining arrangements, please provide the Centre with a copy for our records.
 Our Centres will only abide by what is outlined in the custody arrangement.
 Parents/guardians are kindly requested to notify the Centre Director immediately if these legal circumstances change.